Red-Hat-SE-RTO/workshops/exercises/ansible_rhel/supplemental/rhel_system_roles/README.md

 For an up-to-date list of available roles, as well as a support matrix that details which versions of RHEL are supported by each role, [refer to this page](https://access.redhat.com/articles/3050101).

-## Configure Contraoller and Automation Hub
+## Step 1: Use System Roles Collection from Automation Hub
 In order to scale automation and keep consistency, Execution Environment ensure that all dependencies for the collections used in your playbook are present no matter where they are deployed.
 However, in this exercise, we will pull the latest RHEL Systems Role collection directly from Autoamtion Hub at the time of playbook execution.

 ### 1.1 - Add credentials for Automation Hub